mschmittfull/perr/README.rst

 Output
 ------
 If opts['keep_pickle'] is set True, the output is saved in a pickle file.
-This can be loaded and plotted using main_plot_Perr.py (TODO).
+This can be loaded and plotted using plot/main_plot_Perr.py.
+It is recommended to log the pickle filenames in plot/logbook_main_calc_Perr_pickles.py so they can be easily loaded later without having to run the code again.

 Installation